SkeletalWaffles/TicTacToeWeb/README.md

 # TicTacToeWeb

-Tic Tac Toe on the web with HTML5
+Tic Tac Toe on the web with HTML, CSS, and JavaScript.
+The functionality is all set up for choosing sides, playing, and winning the game.